 Another daily aspect of The General of the Day’s position was to relay to the Adjutant General the daily orders of the day issued by the Supreme Commander, in this case Washington.
 The process was as follows: Brigade Majors, aide-de-camps, or staff officers of Brigadier Generals, reported to headquarters at a set time.
 The Adjutant General dictated the orders as given to him by the Major General of the Day.
 The Brigadiers then returned to their brigades and regimental adjutants (Colonels) and gave the required orders.
 The adjutants returned to their regiments and assembled the orderlies, first sergeants, and issued the orders for the companies which were then relayed to the Captains of those companies.
 Records were kept at each step of relaying the orders by the adjutant or secretary.

 Later in the war, at Valley Forge, Baron von Steuben made known that he did not care for this system.
 That it was too cumbersome and errors in communication were more likely to occur as the orders filtered down the lines through Brigadiers and Regimental Colonels until finally falling upon the company commanders.
 He suggested that the generals themselves appear before Washington each day to be issued the orders and immediately assembled their regimental commanders including Captains to review the orders.
-This was a system adopted by Frederick the Great, but was not adopted into the Continental Army.
+This was a system adopted by Frederick the Great, but von Stueben’s advice fell on deaf ears and was not adopted into the Continental Army.

 Heitman, Fancies Bernard, Historical Register of Officers of the Continental Army During the Revolution.
 1914 Nation Capitol Press, Washington D.C.